AnimaApp/storybook-anima/README.md

 ## Considerations

-For the time being, this integration works best if the your stories composition consists of just the component itself, rather than complex stories with multiple examples or includded documentation.
+For the time being, this integration works best if the your stories composition consists of just the component itself, rather than complex stories with multiple examples or included documentation.

 #### In short, what you see in the Storybook story, is what you'll get in Figma.